 You could also have ‘green screen’ talking head videos.

-This means that you are recording with a green background behind you – where you have a green screen, you can have anything behind you in the editing process.
+This means that you are recording with a green background behind you – where you have a green screen, you can have anything behind you during the editing process.
 It could be a video behind you, animations, or just a still image.
 I use the green screen so that I can have my PowerPoint slides up behind me in the post editing phase this is great for my more classroom type training

 Another method is called screencasting which is when you are recording your computer screen – you can choose to include a webcam type video of yourself on top of this.